 Your goals statement can be mailed (as paper copy -- typed, please) to Graduate Admissions, or it can be e-mailed to email@example.com from the same e-mail address you used for creating your online application.
 You should completely answer the following questions about yourself.

-On separate sheets of paper, completely answer the following questions about yourself.
+You may answer each question separately or merge all answers into a singular document.
+Either way, you will need to submit all your answers as a singular document.
+(Brief answers don't need a full page.)
 If you are applying to more than one program, write separate goal statements for each program, clearly indicating which program each statement applies to.
 Write as much as you wish; you need not be brief.

 1. What kind of career or vocational objective would you like to follow and in what setting (public school, residential school, research center, clinic, corporation, etc.)?